Arcadia-Science/hifi2genome/docs/output.md

 The pipeline maps the original reads back to the corresponding resulting assembly to facilitate downstream manual coverage checking with a program such as IGV.
 In the `minimap2` directory are the reference index created by `minimap2` for each assembly and the reads mapped back to the reference index in BAM format.
 The BAM file has been sorted and indexed.

+### Samtools stats

+Mapping statistics such as % of reads mapping to the assembly and alignment metrics are produced using `samtools stats` and displayed in the MultiQC report.

 ### Pipeline overview

 The `pipeline_overview` directory provides information about how the pipeline was run.